Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Panthers stats and trends

-- The Panthers have been underdogs by 8.5 points or more two times this season and have not covered the spread once.
+- The Panthers have been underdogs by 8.5 points or more two times this year and have not covered the spread once.

-- Carolina's games this year have hit the over on seven of 16 set point totals (43.8%).

-- Carolina is 4-2 against the spread and 4-2 overall when the team totals over 332.4 yards.
+- In games that Carolina totals over 332.4 yards, the team is 4-2 against the spread and 4-2 overall.

-- This season the Panthers have turned the ball over 27 times, while the Buccaneers have forced 27 turnovers.

 Home and road insights

-- Tampa Bay is 5-2 against the spread, and 6-1 overall, at home this year.
+- At home this season, Tampa Bay is 5-2 against the spread and 6-1 overall.

-- The Buccaneers are 4-2 ATS as 8.5-point favorites or more at home.
+- The Buccaneers are 4-2 ATS as 8.5-point favorites or greater at home.

-- In four of seven home games this year, Tampa Bay has gone over the total.
+- In seven games at home this year, Tampa Bay has gone over the total four times.

-- Carolina is 3-5 overall, and 3-5 against the spread, in away games.
+- Carolina is 3-5 overall, and 3-5 against the spread, on the road.

-- The Panthers are unbeaten ATS (1-0) away from home as 8.5-point underdogs or more.
+- On the road, the Panthers are unbeaten ATS (1-0) as 8.5-point underdogs or more.

-- In eight away games this year, Carolina has hit the over four times.
+- This season, in eight away games, Carolina has hit the over four times.

-- The average point total in Panthers away games this season is 43.4 points, 1.9 more than this matchup's over/under (41.5).

 Powered by Data Skrive.